brunolmarques/figment-dbt/README.md

    pipenv run dbt build --full-refresh        # seeds → run → test
    ```

-That’s it—no extra installs; everything is baked into the image.
+That's it—no extra installs; everything is baked into the image.
-Devcontainer also initiates the Postegres DB and runs the `init_db.sh` script.
+Devcontainer also initiates the Postegres DB.

 ---